-28. Granite Counter tops Still Going Strong for 2016
+28. Granite Counter tops Still Going Strong for this year

 - Those of you who follow trends are aware that granite counter tops have been popular for what seems like ages now.
 Some of the trendiest trendsetters have moved away from granite counter tops, but the home building and home buying markets as a whole are still embracing them.
 As of mid 2015, the folks at Home Innovation were reporting that granite was gaining in popularity for kitchen counter tops, at the expense of tile, laminates and solid surfacing.
 Even if this trend does happen to slow as 2016 unfolds, it’s a given that there’ll still be plenty of demand for granite in the kitchen

 - White granite doesn’t always read as white; it often takes on a grayish appearance.
 This makes it an ideal surface for use by those who are embracing the gray trend, and also for those who are installing black or black-and-white kitchens.
 For more information about white granite, check out our article about the white granite trend for this year.

 - While quartz has a small percentage of the total overall market share for kitchen countertops, the demand for quartz counters is growing.
 This is definitely a trend to watch for this year and the years ahead.

 - A long trough style sink could be just the right look for those whose kitchens incorporate an industrial aesthetic.